devafrica/devafrica/README.md

   - Twitter
   - Website

-# What have we been up too!
+# What have we been up to!